Protect and grow your health, knowledge and businesses with artificial intelligence.

 Adverse drug reactions are the fourth commonest cause of death in the US after heart disease (nearly 750000 deaths), cancer (530000), and stroke (150000) according to Journal of the American Medical Association.
 “There are an estimated 100,000 deaths and more than two million serious adverse reactions attributable to prescription drug use in the United States each year, at a cost to the healthcare industry that exceeds $136 billion annually.”
 Without prior knowledge of an individual patient’s genetic profile physicians prescribe drugs in a trial-and-error manner which results in unnecessary cost and deaths.

 There is no doubt that precision medicine can have a huge impact on your life expectancy.
-It protects your health by detecting diseases early, or even prevent them from developing.
+It protects your health by detecting diseases early, or even prevents them from developing.
 Precision medicine arms your physician with the essential knowledge needed to diagnose illness and predict adverse drug reactions.
 Precision medicine empowers your doctor to predict your likely response to certain medications and to prescribe the right drugs, at the right time, in the right dose.
+This same technology can be used to target the right knowledge to learners and messages to customers.

 Precision medicine is personalised medicine.
 While the FDA requires pharmaceutical companies to analyse drug gene interaction it does not place this requirement on patients.
 To take advantage of the profound impact that precision medicine can have on your health patients must take control of their own healthcare.
-The goal of ONE is to provide you with the opportunity to step ahead of the limitations of the current healthcare system by providing access to the knowledge, technology and people needed to protect and extend your life.
+ONE provides you with the opportunity to step ahead of the limitations of the current healthcare system with your own intelligent machine whose goal is to protect and extend your life.